KenKundert/flicker-noise/README.rst

 Systems some time in 2020.

 Also included are two circuits.
 The first is a simple test circuit for the resistor model.
-Here R1 is the Verilog-A model and R2 is the resistor model that is built-in to Spectre.
+Here Rva is the Verilog-A model and Rref is the resistor model that is built-in to Spectre.

 .. image:: figures/pnoise.svg